Ludophilia/Ft_printf/all_testcases.md

 	In no case does a nonexistent or small field width cause truncation of a field; if the result of a conversion is wider than the field width, the field is expanded to contain the conversion result.
-	* For c, s, d, i, u, x, and X conversions.
-And p too?
+	* For c, s, d, i, u, x, X and p conversions.
 	* Dynamics with '-':
 		* If the converted value has fewer characters than the field width, it will be padded with **spaces** on the right. **A negative field**